p-vinodkumar/Carbon-footprint-estimator/README.md

 ### OUTPUT

-Estimated Carbon Emission: 24.56 kg CO₂
+- Estimated Carbon Emission: 24.56 kg CO₂

+### Acknowledgement
+- Under the guidance of Dr. Victor A I